PathogenPlayground/IOperationPropertyBodyInconsistency/Readme.md

 This repository demonstrates (what I think is a) bug in the Roslyn `IOperation` API from the official NuGet packages for `Microsoft.CodeAnalysis.Common` and `Microsoft.CodeAnalysis.CSharp`, both version 2.8.2.
+It corresponds to [dotnet/roslyn#28163](https://github.com/dotnet/roslyn/issues/28163)

 The issue has also been confirmed to be present in the nightly build on the Roslyn MyGet, which is 2.9.0-dev-62826-08 at the time of writing.